At least 40 soldiers are killed in an attack on a military base, Chad's president says

-DAKAR, Senegal (AP) — Chad’s presidency said at least 40 soldiers were killed by unidentified assailants during a Sunday night attack on a military base in the country’s west.
+DAKAR, Senegal (AP) — Unidentified assailants killed at least 40 soldiers during an overnight attack on a military base in the country’s west, Chad’s presidency said Monday.

-President Mahamat Deby Itno visited the base early Monday morning and announced the launch of a military operation to track the assailants.
+President Mahamat Deby Itno visited the base in Barkaram, an island in Chad's Lake region, early morning and announced the launch of a military operation to track the assailants, according to a statement from the presidency.

 Boko Haram, which launched an insurgency more than a decade ago against Western education, seeks to establish Islamic law in Nigeria’s northeast.
 The insurgency has spread to West African neighbors including Cameroon, Niger and Chad.